*Original publication, February 2019, updated January 2022.

 The amount and the content are up to you.

-But if you at least make a time of night that it stops, preferably at least an hour before bed and that it stays off until morning, at least they will be getting a proper night's sleep.
+But if you at least make a time of night that it stops, preferably at least an hour before bed, and that it stays off until morning, then at least they will be getting a proper night's sleep.

 Try using an automatic wifi shut-off that links to their device.